 SAINT-MICHEL — A new Haitian restaurant has settled on the strip of Jean-Talon East between D’Iberville and Saint-Michel Boulevard.
 Casse-Croûte DC is dishing out many of the classics, including griot (pork cubes — marinated, braised, and then fried), fritay (assorted fritters), lambi (conch), and, naturally, all the accompanying rice, pikliz, and macaroni salad you need.

 Casse-Croûte DC is open at 2662 Jean-Talon East.

 GRIFFINTOWN — Montreal’s condo development core gets a leafy green oasis this August: Pamai.
-Though plant nurseries generally fall outside of Eater’s purview, this one houses a bubble tea counter, with drink flavours including jasmine milk tea, strawberry oolong, Lao coconut pandan, and avocado smoothie.
+Though plant nurseries generally fall outside Eater’s purview, this one houses a bubble tea counter.
+Boba flavours include jasmine milk tea, strawberry oolong, Lao coconut pandan, and avocado smoothie.

 Café de La Pépinière is open Monday to Friday, 8 a.m. to 2 p.m., at 3081 Ontario Street East.

 QUARTIER LATIN— UQAM Students lucked out with a relaxed new study spot earlier this month.
 But Café Léo hopes to be more than that, with plans to host movie screenings, art exhibitions, and maybe even pottery classes in what it’s calling a “modular” space.
 Read more here.

 Café Leo is open Monday to Friday, 7 a.m. to 5 p.m., and Saturday and Sunday, 8 a.m. to 6 p.m., at 1215 Berri.
 Hours are subject to change.